OBJECTiveProject homeSPARQLOntoExplorerSparklisSearchGeovistoryGeovistory homeOBJECTiveSPARQL & VisualizeOntoExplorerSparklisSearch

 OBJECTive

-Tracking Objets d'art in Time through the Art Market
+Tracing Objets d'art in Time through the Art Market

 Historical data on auctions in the modern era (1750-1950), ready to explore and reuse